Skip to main content

 Controlling humidity is often more important than temperature in Florida homes.
 Indoor humidity should stay between 40-50% for comfort and health, but Florida's outdoor levels regularly exceed 80%.
 Properly sized systems with adequate run times naturally remove humidity, but oversized equipment short-cycles without sufficient dehumidification.
 Variable-speed systems excel at humidity control because they run longer at lower speeds, extracting more moisture.
 Whole-home dehumidifiers can supplement your HVAC system, especially in newer, well-sealed homes where natural air exchange is limited.
 Signs of humidity problems include condensation on windows, musty odors, and allergy symptoms.
 Ductwork in unconditioned spaces like attics should be properly sealed and insulated to prevent humid outdoor air from entering your system and reducing efficiency.

-Florida HVAC Costs and Financing Options
+Florida HVAC quote planning and Financing Options

 Maintenance Schedules for Florida Climate